RE Exam East Rand

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they specify the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can find the relevant information in the legislation.
+The Preparation Guides are indispensable as they state the content of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based upon the material as set out and in addition the Preparation Guides map out precisely where you can find the appropriate info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as described.
-The questions must be linked to these knowledge requirements otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as explained.
+The questions must be connected to these knowledge criteria otherwise it might not be included in the examination as an examination question.

-One can not anticipate to be evaluated on legislation without having actually read the legislation.
-By checking out the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is prepared.
-Checking out the legislation will help you to analyze the questions correctly.
+It is very important to read the actual legislation.
+One can not anticipate to be tested on legislation without having read the legislation.
+By checking out the legislation you will get utilized to the definitions, terminology and the way in which the legislation is drafted.
+Please be encouraged that the very same terminology and technique is utilized in the examination questions.
+The questions should be technically correct in that the appropriate legislative terms need to be used at all times.
+Reading the legislation will help you to translate the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.